prentissw/obsidian-charted-roots/wiki-content/Canvas-Trees.md

 **Method 2: Ribbon Icon (if enabled)**
 - Click the Canvas Roots icon in the left sidebar

-## Step 2: Navigate to Tree Generation Tab
+## Step 2: Navigate to Canvas Trees Tab

-Click the **Tree Generation** tab at the top of the Control Center modal.
+Click the **Canvas Trees** tab at the top of the Control Center modal.

 ## Step 3: Select Root Person